majabojarska/blog/content/posts/phone-to-dashboard-conversion.md

 ## The Goal

-For a long time now I really wanted to have some kind of physical display for my homelab.
+For a long time now, I really wanted to have some kind of physical display for my homelab.
 One that would tell me how the infrastructure is doing, at a glance.
 Besides, I _love_ blinkenlights.

 Given there's a myriad of solutions to choose from, I began with identifying my requirements: